FAQs - Christ Health

 What if I have a visit but no proof of income documents?

-Please contact us and we will help you get the documents you need for the visit.
+Please contact us, and we will help you decide which documents you need for the visit.

 What insurances do you accept?